validsdp/validsdp/README.md

 Documentation
 -------------

-To generate documentation from the Coq code, Camlp4 is required, so you should just have to run:
+To generate documentation from the Coq code, you should just have to

-    $ opam install camlp4
+run:

     $ cd theories
     $ make doc